SBA Disaster Loans: What to Know

 In addition, these standard SBA eligibility requirements also apply to disaster loans:

-- Loans over $200,000 require a personal guarantee from every owner of more than 20% of the business.
+- Loans over $200,000 require a personal guarantee from every individual who owns more than 20% of the business.

-- Business credit score must be considered acceptable by the SBA.
+- Your personal and business credit scores will be considered acceptable by the SBA.

-- Business must provide an Employer Identification Number (EIN) and must be at least 20% owned by U.S. citizens, non-citizen nationals or qualified aliens.
+- The business must provide an Employer Identification Number (EIN) and the applicant must be a U.S. citizen, non-citizen national or legal alien.
 Individual applicants must provide a Social Security number or proof of non-citizen national or qualified alien status.

-- Business cannot be in SBA-excluded categories such as gambling, adult entertainment or insurance.
+- The business cannot operate in SBA-excluded industries such as gambling, adult entertainment or insurance.

 How to get an SBA disaster loan

-Choose one or more loans to apply for based on your situation: a physical damage business loan, an economic injury loan, a military reservist loan, and/or a personal property damage loan.
+- Decide what type of disaster loan is appropriate for you: Choose one or more loans to apply for based on your situation: a physical damage business loan, an economic injury loan, a military reservist loan and/or a personal property damage loan.

 Remember, SBA disaster loans are not a substitute for insurance coverage: They are intended to fill the gap between your emergency needs and the timing or limitations of insurance payments.
 Understanding how much business insurance costs and making sure you have the right types of policies in place will help to keep you prepared for the unexpected.